patrickbucher/daily-frontend-grind-q4-2024/diary.md

 especially adding new parts.
 Jumping to an absolute line is a lot faster when you have 300 instead of 3000 lines in a markdown file.

+I started reading chapter 8 and summarized the section about non-matching number of function arguments/parameters.

 # Day 56 (2024-11-26)

 I finished summarizing chapter 7.
 The last sections were about the _non_null_